beavuck/time/README.md

     - API_PORT: 3000
     # API_PORT: Optional.
 Internal port when in a container.
 Defaults to 3000
     - RATE_LIMIT: 100
     # RATE_LIMIT: Optional.
-Number of requests per minute.
+Max allowed number of requests per minute for each IP address.
 If negative or 0, no limit.
 Defaults to no limit
     - LOG_LEVEL: info
     # LOG_LEVEL: Optional.
 Logging levels include error, warn, info, http, verbose, debug, silly.
 Defaults to info
     - MAX_LOG_FILES: 7d